CoderSayan-git/Digi-Book/README.md

 # Install dependencies
 npm install

-# Start the frontend server
+# Start the Vite development server
-npm start
+npm run dev
 ```

-The frontend will start on **http://localhost:3000**
+The frontend will start on **http://localhost:5173** (Vite default port)

 #### 4. Access the Application